 My Art Story

 These days, you'll find me painting in the loft of our house near Montreal.
-My gently cluttered studio is full of art books, paintings by me and by friends, photos of my garden and travels, tubes of paint, brushes, stacks of beautiful paper and my ever-changing nature collections.
+My gently cluttered studio is full of tubes of paint, brushes, stacks of beautiful paper and my ever-changing nature collections.
+You'll also find art books, paintings by me and my friends, and photos of my garden and travels.
 There is usually a vase of flowers on my painting table and a mug of tea or coffee.
-With my iPhone playing music in the background and my sweet dog Meeko resting somewhere nearby, I lose myself in the beautiful colors, textures and details of each new painting.
+With my iPhone playing music in the background, I lose myself in the beautiful colors, textures and details of each new painting.

 My name is Kathleen Maunder.
 I am a full-time artist and live in the Montreal suburbs.
 I have a dedicated studio in the loft of our house.